tomjoht/learnapidoc/_docs/documenting_code/docapis_code_strategies.md

 I like this approach.
 The problem is that we often want to explain how the finished code works, taking a user through it all from start to end.
 We might have 500 lines of code that we want to articulate, but the nautilus approach would have us explain just several small pieces of that code.
 Hence there's an A to Z type of problem.
 We describe A (the simplest core pattern), but the end product is Z. How exactly do you get from A to Z?
 How do you get from the simple patterns that maybe occupy 20 lines of code to the monstrously complex code that spans 200 lines?

 Here's the conundrum: To the technical writer looking at the finalized code, there's no clear sense of how the developer got there.
-We often can't decouple the Nautilus-like logic that the developer started with, which led him or her toward this more complex end.
+We often can't decouple the nautilus-like logic that the developer started with, which led him or her toward this more complex end.
 All we see is this complex end.
 How do you decompile the code to reconstruct the logic that the developer started with?
 How do you know what these initial nautilus patterns were that started the whole process?
 If you didn't develop the code, nor are you a developer, it will be nearly impossible to reconstruct the nautilus pattern behind the code.

 As an analogy, consider a painting.
 Suppose your task is to describe a painting to a would-be painter.

-{% include course_image.html url="https://en.wikipedia.org/wiki/Painting#/media/File:Mona_Lisa,_by_Leonardo_da_Vinci,_from_C2RMF_retouched.jpg" size="" border="true" filename="mona_lisa_painting" ext_print="jpg" ext_web="jpg" alt="How would you document the process of producing a painting?" caption="How would you document the process of producing a painting?" %}
+{% include course_image.html max-width="500px" url="https://en.wikipedia.org/wiki/Painting#/media/File:Mona_Lisa,_by_Leonardo_da_Vinci,_from_C2RMF_retouched.jpg" size="" border="true" filename="mona_lisa_painting" ext_print="jpg" ext_web="jpg" alt="How would you document the process of producing a painting?" caption="How would you document the process of producing a painting?" %}

 Would you start at the top and work your way to the bottom?
 No, that would be ludicrous.
 Most likely you would start by creating ovals for the head.
 Then maybe some general sketches for the eyes, and so on.
 Maybe you sketch our perspective lines and other basic shapes first.
 You wouldn't get to the colors and lighting and shadows until later, right?
 Same with code.
 You start with the foundation and then work your way towards more of the finishing detail.

-However, if you're not a painter, how would you know how to describing the process of creating a painting?
+However, if you're not a painter, how would you know how to describe the process of creating a painting?
 You would need to know the painter's logic &mdash; where to start.
-If you instead just started at the end, the tutorial would likely seem insanely complex.
+If you instead just started at the end, the tutorial would likely be insanely complex.

 To illustrate this point more clearly, let me provide a code example.
 Although I'm not an engineer, I'm handy with Jekyll and theming, and the other day I set about creating a template that would take a content export from a ticketing tool (like JIRA) and render it as a documentation report.